redhat-developer/vscode-yaml/README.md

 * You can insert Code snippets by typing the shortcut for the snippet.
 For example, try typing "def" and press `ENTER`.
 You can cycle through all template input positions by pressing `TAB`.
 * You can format the code by right-mouse clicking the document and select `Format Document`.
 If you make a selection, only the selected part of the document will be formatted.
 * The YAML is automatically validated.
 	* Issues are indicated in red and are also listed in the "Problems window".
+You can open this window by going to menu "View" > "Problems".
+Keep this window open to have a nice overview of all problems in your document.
 	* The validation is XL type system-aware, as the extension includes type system information of a standard installation with the default plugins installed.
 * Embedded help is displayed when using code completion and when hovering over properties in the YAML document.